 Characteristics of the vintage

-The aszú berries were gently crushed and then soaked in fresh wine for 12 hours for skin contact.
-After a long pressing, the fermentation took place in stainless steel vatsuntil the beginning of December.
+The majority of the aszú berries were gently crushed and then soaked in fresh wine for 12 hours of skin contact.
+The rest of the aszú berries, around 15%, were macerated without crushing in an actively fermented must during 60 hours with pumping overs.
+After a long pressing, the fermentation took place in stainless steel vats until the beginning of December.

 The wine was aged for 2 years in oak barrels of 225 litres, mostly in oak barrels of several vintages.

 Residual sugar: 164 g/l

 It can be savoured on its own, instead of dessert, at the end of the meal or chilled as a refreshing aperitif or with canapés, pâtés, foie gras.
 Also excellent with a wide range of dishes such as poultry, white meat with creamy sauces, mushroom or seafood risotto.
 East Asian, slightly spicy dishes such as Thai green curry chicken.
 With younger, not too salty blue cheeses, simply with some fruits (apricot, pears or fruit salads) or fruit-based desserts (e.g. apricot tart, fruit cake, mandarin sorbet).

 Ready to drink but with significant ageing potential (20 years or more).
 It is best served cool (11-13°C).
 After opening, it retains its freshness for at least a week in the fridge.